 How often do I need to change my filter?

-Replace filters according to manufacturer’s recommendations.
+Replace filters according to the manufacturer’s recommendations.
 Many factors can affect how quickly filters get dirty.
 Manufacturers typically recommend replacement every 60 to 90 days.
 If you notice that filters appear heavily soiled when you replace them, you should consider changing them more frequently.

 What if I have a window air conditioner or a wall-mounted “ductless” air conditioner?